1993 Football League Cup final

 The 1993 Football League Cup final took place on 18 April 1993 at Wembley Stadium, and was played between Arsenal and Sheffield Wednesday.
 Arsenal won 2–1 in normal time, in what was the first of three Wembley finals between the two sides that season; Arsenal and Wednesday also met in the FA Cup final of that year (which went to a replay), the first time ever in English football.

 The match was the first match in which any European clubs had used squad numbers and player names on their shirts.
 On this occasion, as in the FA Cup final and replay that year, players wore individual numbers which were retained for the FA Cup finals.
 Coincidentally, the first occurrence of players wearing numbered shirts came on 25 August 1928, when Arsenal and Chelsea wore numbered shirts in their matches against The Wednesday (renamed Sheffield Wednesday soon after) and Swansea Town, respectively.
 Squad numbers became compulsory for Premier League clubs from August 1993.

-In the game, Wednesday's John Harkes scored the opener in the 8th minute, before Paul Merson equalised for Arsenal.
+In the game, Wednesday's John Harkes scored the opener in the eighth minute, before Paul Merson equalised for Arsenal.
 Merson then set up Steve Morrow for the winner.
-In the celebrations after the match, Arsenal skipper Tony Adams attempted to pick up Morrow and parade him on his shoulders, but Adams slipped and Morrow awkwardly hit the ground.
-He broke his arm and had to be rushed to hospital.
-Unable to receive his winner's medal on the day, he was eventually presented with it before the start of the FA Cup Final the following month.
+In the celebrations after the match, Arsenal skipper Tony Adams attempted to pick up Morrow and parade him on his shoulders, but Adams slipped and Morrow awkwardly hit the ground resulting in him breaking his arm and being rushed straight to hospital.
+Unable to receive his winner's medal on the day, he was eventually presented with it before the start of the FA Cup final the following month.

+As of 2025, this is the most recent League Cup final for Wednesday and most recent competition triumph for Arsenal.